-- The Office of the Executive Secretary will reimburse travelers for reasonable and necessary expenses while traveling on official business.
+- 1. The Office of the Executive Secretary will reimburse travelers for reasonable and necessary expenses while traveling on official business.
 It is the responsibility of the traveler to reduce cost and find the most cost-beneficial means of travel.
+If a traveler chooses to utilize a transportation method other than the most cost-beneficial means for personal convenience, the reimbursement may be reduced accordingly unless extenuating circumstances have been communicated in advance.
 Travel costs are limited to only those expenses that are necessary for providing essential services to the Commonwealth's citizens.
 These policies must be followed by all travelers except where otherwise addressed by the Code of Virginia or Chart of Allowances. - 2.
 All requests for payment of fees or for travel or other expenses should be submitted to Fiscal Services no later than thirty (30) days after the service or travel is completed.
 For court-appointed counsel, each time limit is measured from the completion of all proceedings in the court for which the request is being submitted and is governed by Code of Virginia § 19.2-163.